darklang/dark/docs/vscode-setup.md

 ## Build output

-You should see build output in the terminal.
-Every time you change a file
+You should see build output in the terminal, under the heading "Configuring".
+If you have to reload the VSCode window, the build output will no longer appear.
+Fortunately, it is logged to `rundir/logs/build-server.txt`, so you can see it by opening a terminal and running:

+- `tail -f rundir/logs/build-server.txt`

+## Extensions

+VSCode extensions are installed on a docker volume in the container, which caches them for the next time we need to restart the container.
+This means that new extensions added to devcontainer.json are not automatically built.
+If that's needed, you can delete the extensions volume with:

+- `docker volume rm darklang-dark-extension-volume darklang-dark-extension-volume-insiders`

 ## Issues